 Wildlife Habitat Description:

-The whole of the aquatic preserve, with its seagrass beds and saltmarshes, provides nursery and forage areas for finfish and shellfish, including commercially and recreationally important species such as mullet, sea trout, redfish, shrimp, oysters and scallops.
+The whole of the aquatic preserve, with its seagrass beds and salt marshes, provides nursery and forage areas for finfish and shellfish, including commercially and recreationally important species such as mullet, sea trout, redfish, shrimp, oysters and scallops.
 It also provides habitat for manatees, ospreys, bald eagles, sea turtles, sturgeon, dolphins and many other species.
-Fifty-two protected plant and animal species are known to be found in the aquatic preserve.
+There are 52 known protected plant and animal species in the aquatic preserve.

 Shell Mound - A shell mound is unusual among the biological communities in that it is largely a result of the activities of Indians, instead of natural physical factors.
 Shell mound is generally characterized as an elevated mound of mollusk shells and aboriginal garbage on which a hardwood, closed-canopy forest develops.
 Shell mound soils are composed of shells and shell fragments with an organic component derived from forest litter.

 Floodplain Marsh - Floodplain marshes are wetlands of herbaceous vegetation and low shrubs that occur in river floodplains, mainly in Central Florida on sandy alluvial soils with considerable peat accumulation.
-The highest part of the marsh is often a drier, wet prairie-like zone with a large diversity of graminoids and forbs.
-While the progression from high to low marsh occurs generally from the upland edge to the river edge, these vegetation patches may also be scattered throughout the marsh, which provides a diversity of habitats beneficial to wildlife.
+The highest part of the marsh is often a drier, wet prairie-like zone with a large diversity of graminoids (grass-like plants such as grasses, sedges and rushes) and forbs (broad-leaved herbs other than a grass, especially one growing in a field, prairie or meadow).
+While the progression from high to low marsh generally occurs from the upland edge to the river edge, these vegetation patches also may be scattered throughout the marsh, which provides a diversity of habitats beneficial to wildlife.
 Floodplain marshes are maintained by regimes of fire and water.
-Fires apparently burn on a one- to five-year basis under natural conditions and maintain the open herbaceous community by restricting shrub invasion; however, severe fires during drought periods will often burn the mucky peat.
+Fires apparently burn on a one- to five-year basis under natural conditions and maintain the open herbaceous community by restricting shrub invasion; however, severe fires during drought periods often will burn the mucky peat.
 Floodplain marshes are flooded with flowing water for about 250 days annually.

-Floodplain Swamp - A floodplain swamp is a closed-canopy forest of hydrophytic trees occurring on frequently or permanently flooded hydric soils adjacent to stream and river channels and in depressions and oxbows within floodplains.
+Floodplain Swamp - A floodplain swamp is a closed-canopy forest of hydrophytic (growing wholly or partially in water) trees, occurring on frequently or permanently flooded hydric soils adjacent to stream and river channels, and in depressions and oxbows within floodplains.
 Trees are often buttressed, and the understory and groundcover are sparse.
 The canopy is sometimes a pure stand of bald cypress, but more commonly bald cypress shares dominance with one or more tupelo species.

 Blackwater Stream - Blackwater streams are characterized as perennial or intermittent seasonal watercourses originating deep in sandy lowlands where extensive wetlands with organic soils function as reservoirs, collecting rainfall and discharging it slowly to the stream.
 The tea-colored waters of blackwater streams are laden with tannins, particulates, and dissolved organic matter and iron derived from drainage through swamps and marshes.

 Alluvial Stream - Alluvial streams are characterized as perennial or intermittent seasonal watercourses originating in high uplands that are primarily composed of sandy clays and clayey-silty sands.
-Alluvial stream waters are typically turbid due to a high content of suspended particulates, including clays, silts and sands, as well as detritus and other organic debris.
-Water temperatures may fluctuate substantially and are generally correlated with seasonal fluctuations in air temperature.
-Similarly, other water quality parameters vary substantially and generally fluctuate with seasonal rainfall patterns.The most important characteristics of alluvial streams are the large range of flow rates and sediment loads encountered.
-Thus, water depth fluctuates substantially and is generally separated into two distinct stages, a normal or low flow stage and a flood or high flow stage.
-During the normal low flow stage the water is confined within the stream banks, while during flood stage the water overflows the banks and inundates the adjacent floodplain communities.
-Flood stages generally occur once or twice each year during winter or early spring and occasionally in summer.
+Alluvial stream waters typically are turbid because of a high content of suspended particulates, including clays, silts and sands, as well as detritus and other organic debris.
+Water temperatures may fluctuate substantially and generally are correlated with seasonal fluctuations in air temperature.
+Similarly, other water quality parameters vary substantially and generally fluctuate with seasonal rainfall patterns.The most important characteristics of alluvial streams encountered are the large range of flow rates and sediment loads.
+Thus, water depth fluctuates substantially and generally is separated into two distinct stages - a normal or low-flow stage and a flood or high-flow stage.
+During the normal low-flow stage, the water is confined within the stream banks, while during flood stage, the water overflows the banks and inundates the adjacent floodplain communities.
+Flood stages generally occur once or twice each year during winter or early spring, and occasionally summer.

 Spring-Run Stream - These streams are perennial water courses that derive most, if not all, of their water from artesian openings in the underground aquifer.
 Waters issuing from the aquifer are generally clear, circumneutral to slightly alkaline (pH = 7.0 - 8.2), and perennially cool (66 – 75 °F).
 These conditions saturate the water with important minerals, allow light to penetrate deeply, and reduce the limiting effects of environmental fluctuations, all of which are conducive for plant growth.
 Thus, spring-run streams are among the most productive aquatic habitats.

-Aquatic Caves - Aquatic and terrestrial caves are characterized as cavities below the surface of the ground typically in karst areas of the state.
-The limestone aquifers that underlie the entire state of Florida could be considered vast aquatic cave communities.
+Aquatic Caves - Aquatic and terrestrial caves are characterized as cavities below the surface of the ground, typically in Florida's karst areas.
+Karst is a type of landscape where the dissolving of the bedrock has created sinkholes, sinking streams, caves, springs, and other characteristic features.
+The limestone aquifers that underlie the entire state could be considered vast aquatic cave communities.
 Troglobites (also called phreatobites) are organisms specially evolved to survive in deep cave habitats.
 The occasional observation of various species of troglobites in deep water wells from several regions in the state suggests that this community could be widespread.
-However, the dependence of troglobites on detrital inputs and other nutrients imported from the surface generally limits the distribution of well-developed aquatic cave communities to karst areas with surface connections.
-Cave waters are generally clear, with deep water appearing bluish.
+However, the dependence of troglobites on detrital inputs and other nutrients imported from the surface, generally limits the distribution of well-developed aquatic cave communities to karst areas with surface connections.
+Cave waters generally are clear, with deep water appearing bluish.